anthobarbarich/pc2020/content/payconiq-contest.md

 **To donate and participate you need to :**

 1. Install and open the Payconiq by Bancontact app.
-2. Open the retailer list.
+2. Open de ‘Shops’ list
-3. No access to the retailer list?
+3. No access to the Shops list?
 No problem.
-In the Payconiq by Bancontact app, click on the shopping list icon and register for Payconiq in the app.
+In the Payconiq by Bancontact app, just click on the Shops icon and add your bank account to the app.
-4. Select “support your local scene” from the retailer list.
+4. Select “support your local scene” from the shops list.
-5. Every time you make a transaction it is a valid entry to the contest.
+5. Make a transaction and include your phone number in the message (so we can contact you if you win).
+Watch out: Only donations of at least 0,5 cents count!
-6. You must include your phone number in the communication.
+6. Every transaction of minimum 0,5 cents counts as a valid entry to the contest, so you can do as much as you want!

-   Watch out, only donations of at least 0.50 cents count.
+   **Good luck!**

 ![](https://res.cloudinary.com/dxswtxauo/image/upload/w_1000/f_auto/v1599058416/_06A5724_dnnbz0.jpg)